 Trees history – The history of the tree including previous branch failures is very important when assessing the likelihood of future failures.
 The presence of pests such as borer and white ants in the past can also give an insight into the current condition of the tree.

-Trees vigour – The overall health and vigour of the tree can be established by taking a quick look at the overall canopy density, leaf colouring and bark condition.
+Trees vigor – The overall health and vigor of the tree can be established by taking a quick look at the overall canopy density, leaf coloring, and bark condition.
 The Certified arborist can also look at the amount of deadwood currently in the tree and the way old pruning wounds have healed themselves.

-If the tree is still spritely and healing well, plus has a canopy density is on par with other specimens of similar age, then the overall health can be determined as good.
+If the tree is still spritely and healing well, plus has a canopy density that is on par with other specimens of similar age, then the overall health can be determined as good.

-Species profile – Taking into account the trees species is just as important as a case by case risk assessment.
+Species profile – Taking into account the tree species is just as important as a case-by-case risk assessment.
 There are some trees that are renowned for being shallow-rooted and blowing over in a stiff wind.
 A good example of this would be the Eucalyptus nicholii.

 The species of tree in question is a very important factor when diagnosing the overall risk of failure and will be taken into account by the consulting arborist inspecting the tree.

 Crown density – A thinning crown is the first sign a tree is not doing so well.
-Also known as ‘crown die-back’ it is the top-centre branches of the tree that will appear to have a lot less leaf density than the rest of the tree.
+Also known as crown die-back it is the top-center branches of the tree that will appear to have a lot less leaf density than the rest of the tree.